 Agents are the ticket resolvers in Halo, and they can either be manually added or imported using an Excel spreadsheet or by using one of our integrations.

-The best way to import, manage and maintain agents is by syncing with your local active director or Azure.
-You can great a security group to determine who is synced as an agent and use this as a filter on the import.
+The best way to import, manage and maintain agents is by syncing with your local active directory or Azure Active Directory.
+You can create a security group to determine who is synced as an agent and use this as a filter on the import.

 Guide for Excel imports.